Conservation benefit: Creation of a 3,200-acre marine sanctuary

 Community benefit: Fisheries enforcement and community infrastructure

-The Togean Islands are a cluster of rainforest-capped karst islands that are margined by a barrier reef and surround by a myriad of patch reefs.
+The Togean Islands are a cluster of rainforest-capped karst islands.
+(Karst is a landscape formed when minerals such as limestone dissolve, leaving ridges, caves, and towers.)
+The islands are margined by a barrier reef and surround by a myriad of patch reefs.
 Illegal blast fishing is an ongoing activity in the Togeans and is met with virtually no enforcement.

 Seacology is providing local villages with a speedboat and radio equipment for patrol, a guardhouse, as well as new infrastructure for the village of Tomil.
 In exchange, the village is setting aside a 3,200-acre no-take fishing zone, which has been coordinated by Black Marlin Dive Resort.